Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

      - tumor-normal, tumor-only
      - somatic
      - SNV, InDel

-:superscript:`1` TNhaplotyper is only executed for tumor-only if a WGS case is being analysed

-:superscript:`2` TNscope output is being merged with TNhaplotyper calls for TO-WGS analysis

 Various filters (Pre-call and Post-call filtering) are applied at different levels to report high-confidence variant calls.